This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 24 whole dried dates
+- 24 whole Medjool dates

-- 12 slices bacon cut in half
+- 12 slices bacon, cut in half

 Filling Options for Bacon Wrapped Dates (optional)